CodeLingoBot/kurma/README.md

 ### Downloading Kurma

-The latest release images can be [on our website](https://kurma.io/download).
+The latest release images can be found [on our website](https://kurma.io/download).

 ### Running Tests